Sidath Wettimuny

-Sidath Wettimuny is a former Sri Lankan cricketer, who played Test cricket and One Day Internationals as an opening batsman from 1982 to 1987.
-Wettimuny was a typical opening batsman in that he often played very defensively, grafting for his runs, and his ODI strike rate of 48 shows this quite clearly.
+Sidath Wettimuny is a Sri Lankan former cricketer, who played Test cricket and One Day Internationals as an opening batsman from 1982 to 1987.
+Wettimuny was a typical 1980s opening batsman in that he often played very defensively, grafting for his runs, and his ODI strike rate of 48 shows this quite clearly.
+In 1985, he was named as one of Wisden's Five Cricketers of the Year.

 Family

+Wettimuny was born in Columbo, Sri Lanka on 12 August 1956, the third son of Ramsey Wettimuny, who later became chief engineer of the Sri Lanka Transport Board.
+His father became interested in cricket whilst visiting England, and subsequently opened an indoor cricket school in Sri Lanka.
+He installed in his son C. B. Fry's approach to batting.

 His brothers Mithra and Sunil also played cricket for Sri Lanka.